House of Jacques-Louis David: Jacques-Louis David in Brussels

 Feeling ill at ease in the France of the restoration, David set off with his wife to Brussels in 1816.

-In 1820, still painting, he bought a house round the back of the Theatre de la Monnaie, at 679 rue Guillaume: number 7 in modern speak (as the numberings were different at the time).
+In 1820, still painting, he bought a house round the back of the Theatre of La Monnaie, at 679, rue Guillaume (currently number 7).

 In 1825, David collided with a carriage.
 Despite his illness, he insisted that he continue painting.
 All this did was worsen his health.

-He died in later that year.
+He died later that year.

 Architecture

 The facade is coated in plaster and painted white, as is typical of neoclassical architecture.
-The building is constituted of 3 bays.
+The building is constituted of three bays.

 Two pedimented windows pop out from the gambreled roof of the attic, either side of the teethed pediment of the building itself, a recessed bull's eye at the centre.

 Two floors below, French doors lead out onto the balcony, enclosed by intricate cast iron railings decorated with arrows and lyres (an Ancient Greek instrument).
 The pediment to the door, supported by a pair of acanthus-leaf console brackets is mimicked below to prop up the balcony.

 The door, topped by a five-part fanlight is surrounded by rusticated masonry.

 His death is commemorated by a plaque affixed to the facade of the house: "The French painter Louis David died in this house on December 29, 1825".

-In Literature
+In literature

 Seeing the derelict building is said by the writer Jean-Luc Seigle to prove as inspiration for his novel The Rite of the Dead Child.